CodingJellyfish/sf-bastet/README.md

 The game is pretty self-explanatory; use the arrow keys and <space> or <enter> to browse through the menus, set the keys to anything you're comfortable with, and hit "Play!".

 The default keys are as follows:
-* Down	      Down, or decrease level in main menu
+* Down: Down, or decrease level in main menu
-* Left	      Left
+* Left: Left
-* Right	      Right
+* Right: Right
-* Space bar   Rotate tetromino clockwise, or choose difficulty in main menu
+* Space: Rotate tetromino clockwise, or choose difficulty in main menu
-* Up	      Rotate tetromino counterclockwise, or increase level in main menu
+* Up: Rotate tetromino counterclockwise, or increase level in main menu
-* Enter	      "Hard-drop" tetromino (like pressing "Down" continuously), or start game in main menu
+* Enter: "Hard-drop" tetromino (like pressing "Down" continuously), or start game in main menu
-* p	          Pause
+* p: Pause
-* control+C   Quits the game immediately and without asking anything

 ### Normal/Harder